 Southern Utah’s National Parks are what first drew me to Utah and are ultimately the reason I ended up moving to Salt Lake City.
-Utah’s National Parks, otherwise known as the Mighty 5, offer stunning red rock scenery, twisting slot canyons, and dramatic viewpoints.
-They can also be connected to create an epic road trip.
+Otherwise known as the Mighty 5, these public lands offer stunning red rock scenery, twisting slot canyons, and dramatic viewpoints.
+They can also be connected to create an epic Utah National Parks road trip, which is an unforgettable trip for any outdoor adventurer.

-We recommend having at least two weeks available if you plan to visit all five of the parks or you can focus on 2-3 parks if you only have a week.
+Because there’s so much to see and do in Utah’s National Parks, we recommend having at least two weeks available if you plan on visiting all five.
+Alternatively, you can focus on 2-3 parks if you only have a week.

 The Best Times to Road Trip Utah’s National Parks

-Utah’s National Parks are open year-round.
-Each park’s diverse landscapes and offerings can change based on the weather and season you are visiting.
-Below is a quick summary and for more, check out our complete guide to the best time to visit Utah’s National Parks.
+Utah’s National Parks are open year-round and each park’s diverse landscapes and offerings can change based on the weather and season you are visiting.
+Below is a quick summary of seasons in southern Utan.
+For more information check out our complete guide to the best time to visit Utah’s National Parks.

 Spring and Fall